 It Ensures Your Content is Distributed Correctly

 Content fuels your email marketing.
-An email marketing strategy directly complements your content strategy by helping distribute your content to the right people at the right time.
+An email marketing strategy directly complements your content marketing strategy by helping distribute your content to the right people at the right time.
 Each piece of content you create should be crafted with your audience in mind.
 Particularly, you should be thinking about what questions the content helps your audience answer and what stage of their journey it is most applicable to.
 Doing so will ensure your email marketing plays a key role in how, where, and to whom that content gets sent.
 It’s a much better way to approach content distribution than just throwing it all out there and seeing what sticks.

 It’s Integral to Cohesive Campaigns

-Plan out your email campaigns in advance, covering also other channels your content will go through (i.e., social media).
+Plan out your email campaigns in advance, covering also other marketing channels your content will go through (i.e., social media).
 This big picture view is part and parcel of a successful campaign, and pretty much only achievable if you strategize ahead of time.

 It’s Helps Plan Out Promos